Designing an Arabic User Experience – Part 3: Usability Testing in Saudi Arabia

 Who Do We Test With?

 A better question would probably be ‘who don’t we test with’?

 We’re fortunate enough to work with clients from a range of different industries.
-This gives us the chance to test and research attitudes and behaviours of users from different walks of life, social status and educational backgrounds.
+This gives us the chance to test and research attitudes and behaviors of users from different walks of life, social status, and educational backgrounds.